-This topic contains answers to questions that are frequently asked about lift and confidence when using Analytics as the reporting source for Target (A4T).
+This topic contains answers to questions that are frequently asked about lift and confidence when using Adobe Analytics as the reporting source for Adobe Target (A4T).

 You can perform offline calculations for A4T, but it requires a step with data exports in Analytics.
 For more information, see “Performing Offline Calculations for Analytics for Target (A4T)” in Confidence Level and Confidence Interval.

 Lift is the percent difference between your control page results and a successful test variant.